robertostrabelli/labydo/readme.md

 - Recommended age: 10+
 - Average game length: 40 min.

-## Objective
+## Game Objective

 **Labydo** is a race game through a modular labyrinth for 2 to 4 players.
 The game board is built from three types of tiles: *entrance tiles* where players start, *labyrinth tiles* that form the pathways, and *exit tiles* containing the victory spaces.

-Each labyrinth tile features 18 numbered spaces connected by pathways, with walls creating the maze-like structure.
-Players move their pawns through these spaces as the labyrinth expands with each new tile added.
+Each *labyrinth tile* features 18 numbered spaces connected by pathways, with walls creating the maze-like structure.
+Players move their pawns across these spaces, with the labyrinth expanding as new tiles are added.
 The first player to reach an exit space wins.

 ## Components